Flying with a pet making you nervous? Here are 9 tips from experienced travelers to help you and your pet have a safe and enjoyable flight.

 If you’re faced with flying with a pet, chances are you feel scared.
 Arranging your pet’s reservation and getting all the required documents can be nerve-wracking.
 And then there are the concerns for your pet’s safety during the flight.
 Perhaps you’ve even considered driving to your destination instead.
-But if time is a factor, or you’re relocating to another part world, flying may be your only option.
+But if time is a factor, or you’re relocating to another part of the world, flying may be your only option.

 If that’s the case, keep in mind that millions of animals fly each year in the United States alone.
-We hear about the tragedies and mishaps in the media, but the vast majority of pets arrive safely.
+We hear about the tragedies and mishaps in the media, but the vast majority of pets in cargo arrive safely.
 Part of safe flying with a pet starts with you.
 Be sure to research the airline and talk to staff before and during your flight to help calm your fears.
 And, by following the tips below, you will feel more prepared for your flight so you can both fly with a bit less stress.

 Tips for Flying With A Pet Safely